 Classroom Management Examples that Work: Teach & Reteach

 You can expect to teach and reteach your expectations to your students.
 This is one of the more well-known classroom management examples that work.
 It is not a one-and-done process.
 Your students will need to practice and be reminded of your classroom rules.
-These teachers remind you not to feel discouraged if you have to reteach your class your expectations.

 “Don’t be afraid to reteach anything.
 Think of it as muscle memory.” – anonymous